pyro-kinetics/pyrokinetics/docs/joss/paper.md

 Pyrokinetics was designed to be used by gyrokinetics modellers and has already been used in a number of scientific publications
 [@giacomin:2023a; @giacomin:2023b; @kennedy:2023].
 Furthermore, the
-python interface opens up gyrokinetic analysis to the wide variety of python packages available, allowing for a range of analyses from simple parameter scans to using thousands of linear gyrokinetic runs to develop Gaussian process regression models of the linear properties of electromagnetic turbulence [@hornsby:2023].
+Python interface opens up gyrokinetic analysis to the wide variety of Python packages available, allowing for a range of analyses from simple parameter scans to using thousands of linear gyrokinetic runs to develop Gaussian process regression models of the linear properties of electromagnetic turbulence [@hornsby:2023].
 Pyrokinetics also maintains